davidbmar/audio_client_server/orchestrator/readme.md

     TP->>DB: Reset to PENDING if older than 10 minutes end
 ```
-Here's the raw text you can use in markdown:

 # Audio Transcription System Sequence Step Details

 ### Initial Upload Flow